RE-IMAGINED RESIDENCY (3), 2019

-William is an artist and researcher who is interested in ways of perceiving the world from a less human-centered point of view and the role of art in achieving this.
-He designs work with Homo habilis in mind, our closest evolutionary ancestor and non-human related to us.
-He is particularly interested in creating physical experiences that prioritize the subordinate senses over vision which dominates the art sector and media-centric world we live in today.
+William Fairbrother is a non-anthropocentric artist and researcher based in London.
+His works usually involve collaborations with other researchers / creative practitioners and are focussed towards the use of art as a tool to enable less human-centred points of view.
+He designs with hominins in mind, our closest evolutionary ancestors and non-humans related to us, and is currently concentrated on developing physical experiences that prioritise the subordinate senses over vision which dominates the art sector and media-centric world we live in today.

-Alberto is a sound artist and composer.
-He is interested in how people perceive and relate to sound (mostly noise and non-musical sounds) and how people categorize their sonic environment (music/voice/ noise/ threat).
-He constructs soundscapes and listening spaces through contemporary dance, installations, and generative art.
-His sonic experiences invite the audience to listen and appreciate sounds in innovative ways to develop our understanding of and relationship with sounds.
-Alberto is part of several works that tour internationally, with artists such as Igor+Moreno, Lola Maury, Eva Recacha, Hannah Ringham & Glen Neath and Hetain Patel.
+Alberto Ruiz Soler is a sound artist and composer researching how people perceive sound and categorise their sonic environment.
+He constructs listening experiences through contemporary dance, installations and generative art.
+He is part of internationally touring works with artists like Igor+Moreno, Lola Maury, Eva Recacha, Hannah Ringham & Glen Neath, Hetain Patel.